s3vdev/rigcheck/README.md

 ##
 ### Install rigcheck.sh to ethos ###

-*new Now you can install rigchek automatically with *install.sh* script or do the old manual way:
++ You can install rigcheck automatically with *install.sh* script or do the old manual way:

 Connect to you mining rig (directly or via ssh).